theory/sqljson/path/README.md

 > 💡 Use the [🛝 Playground] links below to run the examples in this document,
 > and to experiment with jsonpath execution.
 The Go SQL/JSON Path Playground
-> is a single-page stateless JavaScript and [Go WebAssembly] app that offers
+> is a single-page stateless JavaScript and [TinyGo]-compiled [Wasm] app that
-> permalink generation to share examples, like [this one].
+> offers permalink generation to share examples, like [this one].

 ## The SQL/JSON Path Language